sajox/snurr/docs/documentation.md

 ### Create and run process

-Use our own model to be used by the process.
+Use your own model to be used by the process.

 ```rust
 #[derive(Debug, Default)]